papers-we-love/dhaka/README.md

-# Dhaka - Update this file and the code of conduct!
+# Papers We Love - Dhaka Chapter, Bangladesh

 This is the repository for the Dhaka chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/dhaka/blob/main/code-of-conduct.md).